 This step is crucial to align your marketing automation objectives with the buyer’s journey.
 You need to know who your ideal customer is so you can deliver relevant content.

-To create and understand your buyers’ personas, consider conducting interviews and surveys from sales, marketing, customer service, and the customers themselves.
+To create and understand your buyers’ personas, consider conducting interviews and surveys from sales, marketing, customer service, and finally, the customers themselves.

-- Facebook and Twitter analytics can provide insights into what topics and demographic information are most relevant to your business.
+- Facebook and Twitter analytics can offer insights into the topics and trends most relevant to your business.

-- Google Analytics can provide information about who visits your website and what terms are being searched.
+- Google Analytics can provide information on who visits your website — and what terms are being searched.

 - You can also talk to your sales teams about the types of customers and leads they interact with.
-Find out what questions and problems the sales team hears consistently.
+Find out what the most frequently asked questions are.

-- Interviewing customers and prospective buyers will provide additional insights, as will researching issues facing your industry.
+- Interviewing customers and prospective buyers will improve insights, and so will researching issues facing your industry.

-This will help to target the right audience on Facebook and other social media sites.
+This, in turn, will help your business target the right audience on Facebook and other social media sites.